Sonvilier: Geography

-Of the built up area, housing and buildings made up 2.4% and transportation infrastructure made up 1.9%.
-Out of the forested land, 28.1% of the total land area is heavily forested and 6.2% is covered with orchards or small clusters of trees.
+Of the built up area, housing and buildings made up 2.4% and transport infrastructure made up 1.9%.
+Of the forested land, 28.1% of the total land area is heavily forested and 6.2% is covered with orchards or small clusters of trees.
 Of the agricultural land, 3.1% is used for growing crops and 34.5% is pastures and 23.1% is used for alpine pastures.
 All the water in the municipality is flowing water.

 The municipality is located above the Suze river valley in the Bernese Jura.
 It consists of the haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) of Sonvilier, the hamlet of La Chaux-d'Abel as well as scattered farm houses on the slopes of the Montagne du Droit and the Montagne de l'Envers.

 On 31 December 2009 District de Courtelary, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Arrondissement administratif Jura bernois.